Geo Soctomah Neptune: Exhibitions

-Two-Spirit Identity
+Two-spirit identity

 When an international movement for native rights emerged in Canada and spread worldwide called Idle-No-More, Neptune found their calling as an advocate against government abuse of Native people and lands.

-The movement of indigenous people towards the use of the specific term Two-Spirit originates in the 1990's.
+The movement of indigenous people towards the use of the specific term two-spirit originates in the 1990s.
 However, in the use of the term and claiming of its identity there exists both deep ancestral connections as well as present day indigenous people's ability to actively reject and oppose normative colonial language that fails to fully encompass the range of gender and sexual identities that exists within indigenous communities.
-In contribution to the continued education of individuals Neptune published a video in 2018 about the meaning of Two-Spirit.
+In contribution to the continued education of individuals Neptune published a video in 2018 about the meaning of two-spirit.

 Drag career

-In 2006, Neptune began performing in shows as their drag persona "Lyzz Bien."
+In 2006, Neptune began performing in shows as their drag persona "Lyzz Bien".

-School Board
+School board

-In September 2020, Neptune became the first openly transgender elected official in Maine after getting elected for school board in Indian Township, and the first Two-Spirit person to run for any office for the state at large.
-In their role on the school board, Neptune hopes to "increase student and teacher access to Passamaquoddy culture and ceremonial teachings, and work towards revitalizing [sic] the native language."
+In September 2020, Neptune became the first openly transgender elected official in Maine after being elected for the school board in Indian Township, and the first two-spirit person to run for any office for the state.
+In their role on the school board, Neptune hopes to "increase student and teacher access to Passamaquoddy culture and ceremonial teachings, and work towards revitalising the native language".